 Indy 500 Museum, Indianapolis

-Which of these cool Indiana places would you most like to visit?
+Which of these cool places to visit in Indiana would you most like to see?